LashaBuxo/SentEmo-Analyzer/README.md

 ```

 ## Example Projects

+### Example Project 1: Multi-Language Translator

-In spite of a fact, that library only works for english text, in example projects there is Multi-Language analyzer which uses **Google Cloud Translator**.
+In spite of a fact, that library only works for english text, in this example there is Multi-Language analyzer which uses **Google Cloud Translator API** for retrieving corresponding traslation.

-### Multi-Language Translator
+**Note:** The Quality of Sent-Emo library evaluation decreases for non-english text scoring, but still reflects "correct evaluation".
+For more information about see [`this section`](#How accurate are the scores?)

 | ![](example4.jpg) | ![](example3.jpg) |
 |--|--|
 | ![](example1.jpg) | ![](example2.jpg) |

+## How accurate are the scores?
+*empty*

 ## 3rd Party Resources